keymanapp/help.keyman.com/developer/language/guide/glossary.md

 * Touch Keyboard - the keyboard displayed for text input on a mobile device with a touchscreen such as a smartphone or tablet.

 ### Keyboard Layout
-A keyboard layout is any specific physical, visual, or functional arrangement of the keys of a computer.
+Any specific physical, visual, or functional arrangement of the keys of a computer.
 In general every key on a keyboard can be identified by either its position on the keyboard or the character it would print out.
 In Keyman a key can be referenced by its position on the US English Keyboard ( K_A, K_B, etc.).
 In this case a [positional keyboard layout](#toc-positional-keyboard-layout) is used.
 A key can also be referenced by its output ( “A” , “B”, etc.).
 In this case a [mnemonic keyboard layout](#toc-mnemonic-keyboard-layout) is used.

 ### Keyboard Repository
 Keyman repository is grouped into one of the three folders: